MicrosoftDocs/ATADocs/ATPDocs/deploy/deploy-defender-identity.md

 This article provides an overview of the full deployment process for Microsoft Defender for Identity, including steps for preparation, deployment, and extra steps for specific scenarios.

-Defender for Identity is a primary component of a [Zero Trust](/security/zero-trust/zero-trust-overview) strategy and your XDR deployment with Microsoft 365 Defender.
-Defender for Identity uses Active Directory signals to detect sudden account changes like privilege escalation or high-risk lateral movement, and reports on easily exploited identity issues like unconstrained Kerberos delegation, for correction by the security team. <!--should we also mention itdr?-->
+Defender for Identity is a primary component of a [Zero Trust](/security/zero-trust/zero-trust-overview) strategy and your identity threat detection and response (ITDR) or extended detection and response (XDR) deployment with Microsoft 365 Defender.
+Defender for Identity uses Active Directory signals to detect sudden account changes like privilege escalation or high-risk lateral movement, and reports on easily exploited identity issues like unconstrained Kerberos delegation, for correction by the security team.

 For a quick set of deployment highlights, see [Quick installation guide](quick-installation-guide.md).